1 Hanover Square: 1910s to 1960s

-1970s to present
+1970s to 2010s

 In 1972, Harry Poulakakos and his wife Adrienne opened Harry's Bar within the basement of 1 Hanover Square.
 By the 1980s, the bar typically served hundreds of patrons during lunch and dinner, and it had private telephone lines connecting to nearby brokerage houses.
 Following the financial crisis of 1987, the Broad Street Club merged with the India House and moved to 1 Hanover Square.
 Through the early 1990s, Harry's was popular among the area's bankers, brokers, and traders.
 The Poulalakos' son Peter opened Bayard's Restaurant on the upper stories in 1998, named for Nicholas Bayard, one of the site's 17th-century occupants.
 At the time, the India House still met at 1 Hanover Square during the day, so Bayard's only operated at night.
 Meanwhile, India House had sold off much of its collection of maritime artwork by then.
 The India House Foundation, created in 1999, unsuccessfully attempted to save the collection.

 Harry's survived the September 11 attacks in 2001, as did Bayard's.
 After Adrienne Poulakakos died in August 2003, and amid a general decline in patronage, Harry's suddenly closed that November, but Bayard's and the India Club continued to operate.
 Around that time, the India House began to restore 1 Hanover Square's facade, which had long been covered with brown stucco.
 The project was completed in 2005 and received the New York Landmarks Conservancy's Lucy G. Moses Preservation Award.
 Harry and Peter Poulakakos opened Harry's Steakhouse and Restaurant in May 2006.
 Also in the mid-2000s, Peter Poulakakos opened and co-operated Ulysses Folk House and Adrienne's Pizza Bar within 1 Hanover Square and the adjacent buildings on Pearl and Stone Streets.
 Bayard's had been closed by the 2010s.

+Office conversion

+India House closed permanently during the COVID-19 pandemic in New York City in 2020.
+SomeraRoad bought the building in March 2022 and began converting the upper stories into offices.
+Design firms Husband Wife and S9 Architecture conducted a renovation of 1 Hanover Square, which was completed in September 2023.
+The first floor became an amenity area for office buildings, while the upper stories served as offices.
+This was the first time in the building's history that the upper floors were available for lease.